 The Mental Health First Aid First Nations (MHFAFN) course was adapted from Mental Health First Aid Basic to create a community-based, culturally safe and relevant approach to promoting mental health literacy in First Nations contexts.
 Ensuring cultural relevance is critical in First Nations contexts.
 Other widely used mental health trainings that are implemented without First Nations adaptation have had minimal or even negative results.

-GSA members' experiences with a structured program to promote well-being
+GSA members' experiences with a structured program to promote well-being (available in French)

 The Fourth R's HRP for LGBT2Q+ Youth helps bolster positive mental wellness and encourage skill development among queer, trans, and gender diverse youth.
 It was adapted from the Healthy Relationships Plus Program (HRPP) - an evidence-informed, small group universal prevention program for youth that promotes positive mental health and well-being, and prevents risky behaviours.
 The HRP for LGBT2Q+ Youth was developed in consultation with academics, educators, and youth, and consists of 17 sessions, each lasting 45 minutes.

-Changes in depression and positive mental health among youth in healthy relationships program
+Changes in depression and positive mental health among youth in healthy relationships program (available in French)

 This study explored and identified meaningful groups of youth based on their depression symptoms over time.
 Researchers found that youth who reported high levels of depression prior to the program experienced a significant decline in depressive symptoms and improved mental well-being following the program.